 Science in Pop Culture

-Faculty: Aaron Harrison Description: The objectives of the course are to introduce students to a range of modern scientific topics through the lens of popular culture and to think about how science is portrayed to the general public in media including articles, books, podcasts, TV, and movies.
-The course will be organized around major topics… [Read More]
+Instructor: Miguel Leal Jr. Description: The objectives of the course are to introduce students to a range of modern scientific topics through the lens of popular culture and to think about how science is portrayed to the general public in media including articles, books, podcasts, TV, and movies.
+The course will be organized around major… [Read More]

 - 1